 Personal Profile of Dr. Kristin Lauter

-Kristin Estella Lauter is an American mathematician and cryptographer whose research areas are number theory, algebraic geometry, and applications to cryptography.
-She is particularly known for her work on homomorphic encryption, elliptic curve cryptography, and for introducing supersingular isogeny graphs as a hard problem into cryptography.
-She is a Principal Researcher and Partner Research Manager of the Cryptography Group at Microsoft Research in Redmond, Washington.
-She served as President of the Association for Women in Mathematics from 2015 –2017.
-Lauter was Polya Lecturer for the Mathematical Association of America for 2018-2020.
+Kristin Estella Lauter is an American mathematician and cryptographer whose research areas are number theory, algebraic geometry, cryptography, coding theory, and machine learning.
+She is particularly known for her work on Private AI and Homomorphic Encryption, for standardizing and deploying Elliptic Curve Cryptography, and for introducing Supersingular Isogeny Graphs as a foundational hard problem for Post Quantum Cryptography.
+She is currently the Director of West Coast Research Science, for Facebook AI Research (FAIR), directing FAIR Labs in Seattle, Menlo Park, and Pittsburgh.
+She served as President of the Association for Women in Mathematics (AWM) from 2015 –2017, and as the Polya Lecturer for the Mathematical Association of America (MAA) for 2018-2020.